gatsbyjs/gatsby/docs/blog/2018-11-29-gatsby-analogy/index.md

 ## Wrap up

-These are a bit silly, but I hope you enjoyed and found this helpful!
+A lot of the core features of Gatsby seem to happen automagically; In this post I've aimed to abstract some of these core features into more approachable comparisons.
+They may be a bit silly, but I hope you enjoyed and found them helpful!
+We talked about the following developer experience and performance optimization features:

+1. Start off with a pre-configured development environment and build process (High-performance car)
+2. Benefit from built-in performance optimization (Neo’s matrix skills)
+3. Leverage static site delivery and web app experience (Compressed mattress)
+4. Prefetch resources for snappy routing (Psychic delivery person)
+5. Consolidate data sourcing (Amazon)

-Want more to chew on?
-Check out the "[behind the scenes](/docs/behind-the-scenes/)" section of the docs for a deeper dive.
+> 💡 Looking for a deeper dive into Gatsby's internals?
+Check out the "[behind the scenes](/docs/behind-the-scenes/)" section of the docs.